 Ruthless.
 Cold-blooded.
 Assassin.
-These are the words that were synonymous with five-time champion Kobe Bryant for the better part of his two-decade tenure in the NBA.
+These are the words that were synonymous with five-time champion Kobe Bryant for the better part of his two-decade tenure for the Los Angeles Lakers.
 For most of the 2016 season (and a couple seasons prior) we saw a different, more passive Kobe Bryant and assumed that his alter ego, the proverbial Black Mamba, had slithered back into its hole for eternal slumber.
 The once killer snake was now replaced by an “ambassador of the league,” going from arena to arena where standing ovations and cheesy tribute videos substituted the Mamba’s life force of jeering and boos.

 Although the younger Kobe Bryant was one in the same as his alter ego, the Black Mamba, this older and more seasoned Kobe embodies his newer and more affectionate nickname, Vino.
 Like a fine wine, Kobe gets better with age.